MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 The Q# compiler works here by generating an equivalently named C# namespace from the Q# namespace in our Q# file.
 It further generates an equivalently named C# class for each of the Q# callables or types defined therein.

-First, we make any classes used in our host program available with `using` statements, which are roughly analagous to the `open` statements in our Q# file:
+First, any classes used in our host program are available with `using` statements, which are roughly analagous to the `open` statements in our Q# file:

 ```csharp
 using System;